Tuesday, 9 February 2016

 Simple.

-Furthermore, be aware of other stroke risk factors and brain facts (i.e.: your brain's CEO is in the Frontal Lobe).
+Furthermore, be aware of other stroke risk factors (such as autoimmune diseases ala the cause of 2012's strokes) brain facts (i.e.: your brain's CEO is in its frontal lobe).

 Take this simple test.

-It wasn't surprising for myself to learn 25% of stroke survivors suffer from symptoms of post-traumatic stress disorder within the initial year of a stroke/s striking.
+It wasn't surprising to learn 25% of stroke survivors suffer from symptoms of post-traumatic stress disorder within the initial year of a stroke/s striking.

-In other words, that's 1 in every 4 of all survivors - a truly concerning figure that would certainly make you realise it is beyond the immediate brain damage.
+In other words, that's 1-in-4 of all survivors - a truly concerning figure that would certainly make you realise it is beyond the immediate brain damage.

-A year after the brain injury, generally speaking, one in nine stroke survivors experience chronic PTSD.
-The effects of brain damage are like an iceberg and it takes time (in this time-poor world).
-Depression, being afraid and general anxiety are common mental illnessespost a stroke, particularly in the initial years of rehabilitation and I certainly felt these former alien emotions.
-From my point of view and from avid stroke research, stroke survivors can be assisted in their recovery with support from family members, mates and mental health professionals (objective and subjective mix!) to help regain that sense of calm and normalcy in their lives post strokes striking, but it's not always as it seems nor as simple, especially when you're under 30!
-It was truly fortunate that my dear Mother Duck is a mental health nurse for she has been my main source of support over the past 3+ years (I tell her I'm giving her complementary professional development so we have a healthy balance!).
-Furthermore, wise Nurse Duckie has helped with educating others in grasping what's below the stroke's surface with her medical expertise!
-Thank you dear Nurse MD - we always knew that Masters In Mental Health was going to be put to good use!
+A year after something as catastrophic as a brain injury, generally speaking, one-in-nine stroke survivors experience devastating PTSD.
+Think of the effects of brain damage as being like an iceberg with complex elements you simply can't identify by merely seeing/talking to a stroke survivor with vast brain damage.
+Depression, being afraid and general anxiety are common mental illnesses post a stroke, particularly in the initial years of rehabilitation and I certainly felt these former alien emotions.
+From my own point of view together with avid stroke research, stroke survivors can be assisted in their rehab with support from family members, mates & mental-health professionals (an objective and subjective mix!) to help regain that sense of calm and normalcy in their lives post strokes striking, but it's not always as it seems nor as simple, especially when you're under 40!
+It was truly fortunate that my dear Mother Duck is a mental-health registered nurse (with a Master's degree in Mental Health, we are a perfect match!) for she has been my main source of support and care over the past 3+ years (I tell her I'm giving her complimentary professional development so we have a healthy balance!).
+Furthermore, wise Nurse Duckie has helped with educating others to better grasp what's below the stroke's surface with her medical expertise!
+Thank you dear Registered-Nurse MD - we always knew that Master's degree in Mental Health was going to be put to good use (I'm being facetious, it was always going to be beneficial)!

-Through my own experiences, stroke rehabilitation support is horses for courses - certain family members and mates will not complement stroke survivors' rehabilitation and the same can be said for mental health professionals (there were a select few I had absolutely no time for *if they treated me like a suffering invalid and/or didn't listen to what I actually had to say nor respect it because I was now brain damaged or because they were stroking their egos by being in my company - my executive function is still considered high level in official psych assessment IQ Tests, so there's no need to be patronising* and others I adored like they were my childhood dog reincarnated!), so I feel it is essential stroke survivors find the best suited to their particular mind and its woes otherwise that negative energy will eat them up and taint the rehabilitation.
-Find what specifically works best (and try not to take anything personally - survivors, PAs, docs, nurses & therapists) for the individual, yes!
+Through my own experiences, stroke-rehabilitation support is horses for courses - certain family members and mates will not complement stroke survivors' rehabilitation and the same can be said for mental-health professionals (there were a select few medical sorts I had absolutely no time for if they treated me like a suffering invalid and/or didn't listen to what I actually had to say nor respect it because I was now brain damaged or because 'friends' were stroking their egos by even maintaining a friendship with me - my brain's executive function is still considered high level in official psych-assessment IQ Tests, so there's no need to be patronising and other medical professionals whom I adored like they were my childhood dog reincarnated!), so I feel it is essential stroke survivors find the best suited to their particular mind + its strengths as well as its woes otherwise that negative energy will eat them up and ultimately taint their sacred rehabilitation road.

-'Neuro Fatigue' won a spot on the 'Top 5 Effects' list after my two strokes, in particular.
+Above: 'Neuro fatigue' won a spot on the 'top 5 effects' list after the two strokes I suffered, in particular.

-After 3.5 years, I still need to sleep for over 12 hours a day - lack of sleep only makes the effects of my particular brain damage even more evident and intense.
+After three and a half years, I still need to sleep for over 12 hours a day - lack of sleep has shown to make the effects of the particular brain damage I experienced even more evident and intense and the urge to lie down is overpowering and like nothing I had experienced before strokes.

 Try explaining that to a 26-year-old fire cracker!

-Many family + mates and even colleagues at school camp have been incredibly understanding of this overwhelming need to sleep (/nap time at parties) - thank you!
+Many family plus mates and even colleagues have been incredibly understanding of this extreme need to sleep (/one-hour 'nap time' right in the thick of celebrations at a party) - thank you!

-Check out these insightful articles about how stress, in particular, affects the mind.
+Check out these insightful articles about how stress, in particular, can affect the mind.

 The mighty good news?!
-Regular mindfulness (3-5 sessions a week - feasible amount) through yoga and meditation, in particular, is said to encourage positive moods due to an increase in GABA levels (while it has nothing to do with Brisbane's #1 cricket ground, The Gabba, it is suggested by Boston sorts that low levels of this neurotransmitter, good ole, GABA, may result in anxiety and depression), provide improvement in executive function (higher-level cognitive skills you use to control + coordinate your other cognitive abilities and behaviours *i.e.: lack of concern for others, inability to multitask and plan, difficulty with abstract concepts* + the rather special function called prospective memory *remembering to remember, which I've currently been lacking such for the past 3+ years.
-Effective strategies - including sensational IPhone apps have been proactively put in place in prospective memory's absence - yes!*), protect the brain from aging, ensure optimal fluid intelligence (street smarts) is achieved, fine tune abilities to project into the future and solve problems that are likely to arise in anticipation of such + splendid organisation (attention, planning, problem solving, sequencing, working memory, cognitive flexibility, abstract thinking + rule acquisition - the usual!) as well as help ease stress, in particular, PTSD.
+Regular mindfulness (3 - 5 small sessions a week - a feasible amount) through yoga and meditation, in particular, is said to encourage positive moods due to an increase in GABA levels (while it has nothing to do with Brisbane's #1 cricket ground, The Gabba, it is suggested by Boston sorts that low levels of the neurotransmitter, good ole, GABA, may result in anxiety & depression), provide improvement in executive function (higher-level cognitive skills you use to control + coordinate your other cognitive abilities and behaviours i.e.: lack of concern for others, inability to multitask and plan, difficulty with abstract concepts + the rather special function called prospective memory/remembering to remember, which I've currently been lacking such for the past 3+ years.
+Effective strategies - including sensational iPhone apps have been proactively put in place in prospective memory's absence - yes!*), protect the brain from ageing, ensure optimal fluid intelligence (aka street smarts) is achieved, fine-tune abilities to project into the future and solve problems that are likely to arise in anticipation of such + splendid organisation (attention, planning, problem solving, sequencing, working memory, cognitive flexibility, abstract thinking + rule acquisition - the usual!) as well as help ease stress, in particular, PTSD.

 Mindfulness - you beauty!